roberto-butti/nuxt3-storyblok-preview-url/README.md

 # Understanding Slugs and URLs in Storyblok: API, Visual Editor, and Public URLs

-When working with Storyblok, it's crucial to differentiate between the **slug of the story** used by the Content Delivery API, the URL structure for the **Visual Editor**, and the **public URL** presented to end users.
-Here's a breakdown:
+When working with Storyblok, it's crucial to differentiate between the structure of the:

+- **story's slug** used by the Content Delivery API;
+- URL for the **Visual Editor** (named Preview URL);
+- **public URL** presented to end users.

+## The most common scenario (the simplest)

+The public URL presented to end users depends on how your frontend is designed to interpret and render content.
+In the simplest scenario, the URL path is directly used as the slug for the story.

+For example, in a standard scenario where the URL is `domain.com/articles/article-1`, the frontend can simply extract the URL path `articles/article-1` and use it as the story slug to retrieve the corresponding content.

+However, in a more structured scenario, such as having two different domains (`domain1.com` and `domain2.com`), each domain might serve content from distinct folders.
+For instance:

+- **`domain1.com`** uses stories stored in the `folder1` folder.
+- **`domain2.com`** uses stories stored in the `folder2` folder.

+In this case, you need to implement mapping rules or roles in your frontend's routing logic to ensure the correct folder is referenced when retrieving stories.

+The following explanation will guide you on how to handle this more complex scenario effectively.

+Here's a breakdown.

 ------